Make sure you check out our house rules before continuing on, and familiarize yourself with them.

 If you compile all of this information before that first contact, the process will go smoothly and quickly into the next steps.

-Our goal is to produce artwork that is unique to each person, and that involves collaborating with our clients, rather than just working on them.
-After your consultation session, your artist will get to work designing the perfect piece of art for you.
+Our goal is to produce custom artwork that is unique to each person.
+In the days leading up to your appointment, your artist will get to work designing the perfect piece of art for you.
 This portion of the process is the most vital, as the foundation of your tattoo begins here, and everything will be built off of this.

 During this process, you should expect changes to be made to your initial vision.
 One of the thrilling aspects of working in the medium of tattooing, is that there are limitations that must be overcome.
-Size, contrast, and spacing may all need to be altered somewhat to achieve the overall goal, and it is important to listen to your artist on this, as they have accumulated years of experience, and are backed by an award winning team of veteran artist that they work closely with each day.
+Size, contrast, and spacing may all need to be altered somewhat to achieve the overall goal of a beautiful tattoo that will stand the test of time.
+It is important to listen to your artist on this, as they have accumulated many years of experience, and are backed by an award winning team of veteran artists that they work closely with each day.
 This knowledge base allows us to avoid simply performing the latest fad, only to have your tattoo end up looking terrible in a couple of years.